“Count to one hundred.”

 2016

-Co-hosted the Democratic Presidential Debate, airing on Univision and CNN.
-Then joined NBC News as a national correspondent.
-I was the only Latina national correspondent at the time.
+I joined NBC News as a national correspondent, the only Latina reporter at the time.
 I covered hurricanes, earthquakes, war zones — and interviewed world leaders.
 In every crisis, I saw the same thing: When trust erodes, everything erodes.

 2017

-Gave my TEDx Talk, “What Makes You Special?” — about growing up between cultures, feeling different, and realizing that what sets you apart is often your greatest strength.
-It went viral.
+Gave my TEDx Talk, “What Makes You Special?” — about feeling different, and realizing that what sets you apart is often your greatest strength (I even told the story about going to summer camp in Minnesota).
+It went viral (+ 25M views and translated into 13 languages!).

 2018

-I suddenly lost my father during the humanitarian crisis in Venezuela.
+I lost my dad suddenly during the humanitarian crisis in Venezuela.
 It was devastating.

 2019